magneticio/vamp/docs/content/installation/quick_start.md

 ...Bound to /0.0.0.0:8080
 ```

-Now check if Vamp is home on `http://boot2docker_ip:8080/` and proceed to our [getting started tutorial](/documentation/guides/)
+Now check if Vamp is home on `http://{docker-machine ip default}:8080/` and proceed to our [getting started tutorial](/documentation/guides/)

 ![](/img/screenshots/vamp_ui_home.gif)

 > **Note 2:** This runs all of Vamp's components in one container.
 This is definitely not ideal, but works fine for kicking the tires.
 You will run into cpu, memory and storage issues pretty soon though.
-Also, random ports are assigned by Vamp which you might not have exposed on either Docker or your Boot2Docker Vagrant box.
+Also, random ports are assigned by Vamp which you might not have exposed on either Docker or your Docker Toolbox Vagrant box.

 Things still not running?
 [We're here to help →](https://github.com/magneticio/vamp/issues)